 Planning a trip to Muir Woods from San Francisco?
 The thought of using Uber or Lyft might be tempting, but hold your horses!
 Let me give you the lowdown on why this seemingly convenient option might end up as a transportation nightmare.

 Sure, at first glance, ride-sharing or taxis might seem like a pocket-friendly choice, but trust me, they’re not the best bang for your buck when it comes to reaching or leaving Muir Woods.
-Let’s take a reality check here; these options aren’t the way to go.

 Oh, here’s a quirky surprise waiting for you at Muir Woods – one functional pay phone, possibly the last of its kind in California!
 Dialing it might connect you to a cab, but be prepared to shell out $50 to $75 for a Taxi ride back to San Francisco.

 If you’re still up for planning your own trip to the Redwoods, driving yourself or renting a car is definitely a way to go!
 This is relatively easy to set up with a bit of preparation beforehand.
-No planning or last minute – then this will not be a great way to get there!
+No planning or last minute?
+Then this will not be a great way to get there!

 The journey covers about 13 to 17 miles, depending on your starting point in San Francisco.
 The first 10 miles are pretty straightforward and take around 45 minutes from the city.
 You’ll begin by crossing the iconic Golden Gate Bridge and taking Exit 445B from Highway 101.
 From there, continue along CA-1 through Mill Valley until you reach the entrance to Muir Woods.